danielzmbp/remag/README.md

 REMAG uses a sophisticated multi-stage pipeline specifically designed for eukaryotic genome recovery:

-1. **Bacterial Pre-filtering**: Uses the integrated 4CAC classifier to identify and optionally remove bacterial contigs
+1. **Bacterial Pre-filtering**: By default, REMAG automatically filters out bacterial contigs using the integrated 4CAC classifier (can be disabled with `--skip-bacterial-filter`)
-2. **Feature Extraction**: Combines k-mer composition (4-mers) with coverage profiles, using fragment-based augmentation
+2. **Feature Extraction**: Combines k-mer composition (4-mers) with coverage profiles across multiple samples.
+Large contigs are split into overlapping fragments for augmentation during training
-3. **Representation Learning**: Trains a Siamese neural network with Barlow Twins contrastive learning to generate meaningful contig embeddings
+3. **Contrastive Learning**: Trains a Siamese neural network using the Barlow Twins self-supervised loss function.
+This creates embeddings where fragments from the same contig are close together
-4. **HDBSCAN Clustering**: HDBSCAN clustering on contig embeddings
+4. **HDBSCAN Clustering**: Density-based clustering on the learned contig embeddings to form bins
-5. **Quality Assessment**: Uses miniprot against eukaryotic core genes to detect contamination
+5. **Quality Assessment**: Uses miniprot to align bins against a database of eukaryotic core genes to detect contamination
-6. **Iterative Refinement**: Splits contaminated bins based on core gene duplications
+6. **Iterative Refinement**: Automatically splits contaminated bins based on core gene duplications to improve bin quality

+## Key Features

+- **Automatic Bacterial Filtering**: The 4CAC classifier automatically identifies and removes bacterial sequences before binning
+- **Multi-Sample Support**: Can process coverage information from multiple samples (BAM files) simultaneously
+- **Barlow Twins Loss**: Uses a self-supervised contrastive learning approach that doesn't require negative pairs
+- **Fragment Augmentation**: Large contigs are split into multiple overlapping fragments during training to improve representation learning

 ## Options